Alexandre17220/Delphi-10-ipcam-RTSP/README.md

 # Delphi-10-ipcam-RTSP
 Delphi 10 ipcam RTSP viewer
-Is an example of how to connect to ipcam throught VLC.
+is an example of how to connect to ipcam throught VLC.
-I must change ipcam adress in source code.
+I must change ipcam address in source code.